ABOUT ME RESUME

 Main Screen Iteration: Initial prototype(top) vs Second prototype(bottom)

-During the first round usability testing, we found the most severe problem is the context, user cannot understand the feature name, so we change the feature name and add a secondary status that provides with more description to the feature.
-User can easily tap to switch with different status, and we still keep the simplest one when the user first open the map view.
+During the first round usability testing, we invited our friends and peers, the most severe problem is the context, user cannot understand the feature’s function through the name(which we refer from Tesla), so we use simple name and add a secondary status that provides with more description to the feature.
+Users can easily tap to switch with different status, and we still keep the simplest one when the user first open the map view.

 Final Feature Status